webqit/webflo/README.md

     └── worker/index.js
   ```

   And in both cases, a typical `index.js` route handler has the following anatomy.
+(Same with server-side handlers.)

   ```js
   /**